Table of Contents

 What Percent Of Fatal Crashes Can Be Attributed To Speeding In Los Angeles?

-Traffic fatalities increased 3.4 percent from 3,719 in 2019 to 3,847 in 2020.
+Traffic fatalities increased 3.4 percent from 3,606 in 2019 to 3,847 in 2020.
 Between January 2020 and June 2021, 78 fatal crashes in Los Angeles were caused by unsafe speed.
-This has raised concerns for both authorities and citizens, especially for pedestrians and cyclists who share the road with other drivers.
+This has raised concerns for both authorities and road users, especially for pedestrians and cyclists who share the road with other drivers.

-Arash Law’s car accident attorneys in L.A. are dedicated to providing quality legal services to victims of speeding-related traffic accidents.
-We can help you understand your legal rights and what you can do if you or a loved one suffers after a traffic accident.
-We aim to help you recover fully and secure the justice you deserve, such as lost wages, medical bills, and financial compensation for your injuries.
-Call us today at (888) 488-1391 for a free consultation.
+Arash Lawโs car accident attorneys in LA are dedicated to providing personalized services to clients injured in speeding-related traffic accidents.
+We can help you understand your legal rights and what you can do if you or a loved one suffered injuries and losses after a traffic accident.
+If you have a case, we can help you seek damages, such as lost wages, medical bills, and pain & suffering.
+Call us at (888) 488-1391 for a free initial consultation.

 How Many Fatal Crashes In Los Angeles Are Caused By Speeding?